moustakas/siena-astrophysics/research/summer2022/README.md

 often.

 Finally, at its heart, modern astrophysics is an applied data science:
-Astronomers frequently mine large datasets---using one or more modern programming languages like Python---in order to gain scientifically interesting insight from those data.
+Astronomers frequently mine large datasets--using one or more modern programming languages like [Python](https://python.org)--in order to gain scientifically interesting insight from those data.
 Throughout this journey, a good understanding of statistics is crucial, as well as the ability to clearly communicate your findings to your peers, both in writing and orally.

 What do I need to get started?
 ------------------------------